Student talking in to a microphone.

 mark arstein

-The Vice President of Institutional Advancement has a primary responsibility to advocate for students and secure funds to support UVU programs and initiatives.
-This includes meeting with potential and current donors, attending events, overseeing campaign strategies, serving as CEO of the UVU foundation and representing UVU on a state and national level.
+The Vice President of Institutional Advancement is primarily responsible for advocating for students and securing funds to support UVU programs and initiatives.
+This includes meeting with potential and current donors, attending events, overseeing campaign strategies, serving as CEO of the UVU foundation, and representing UVU on a state and national level.

 Jim Mortensen VP of Finance and Auxiliary Services

-Vice President Jim Mortensen oversees the Division of Finance and Auxiliary Services at Utah Valley University.
-This division includes managing the university's Budget Office, Campus Store, Continuing Education, Dining Services, Finance and Business departments, Internal Audit, Printing Services, Procurement Office, and Government Records Access and Management Act (GRAMA) requests.
+The Vice President of the Finance and Auxiliary Services division includes managing the university's Budget Office, Campus Store, Continuing Education, Dining Services, Finance and Business departments, Internal Audit, Printing Services, Procurement Office, and Government Records Access and Management Act (GRAMA) requests.

 Val Peterson